Tone

 Hot Potato (or Hard Boiled Egg)

 This is the next important concept to take on board.
 You need an open mouth cavity and vocal tract.
-Sos imagine you have a hard boiled egg in your mouth as you play.
-To resist the temptation to bing your tongue into the equation, change the boiled egg for a hot potato.
-Otherwise try imitating Mr Bean for a while.
+So imagine you have a hard boiled egg, or a hot new potato, in your mouth as you play.
+Resist the temptation of bringing your tongue into the equation.
+Pretend to yawn.
+That’s where your tongue should be.
+Otherwise try speaking like Mr Bean for a while.

 Diaphragm, diaphragm, diaphragm